 "The journey may be quite long, but in the process, we reflect on our Christian living, we renew our religious vow and we enjoy a happy beginning of a renewed self by embracing Christ in our lives forever."

 Ash Wednesday marks the beginning of the Lenten season among Christians and its denominations throughout the world.
 This is a very important annual liturgical event to commemorate the journey of sacrifice and penitence of Christ for 40 days where he endured the suffering and temptations towards his destination.

-The ash is not an ordinary symbol of Christian faith.
+The ash is not an ordinary symbol of the Christian faith.
 It is a reminder that we came from ash and from there shall we return in accordance with what is written in the book of Genesis.
-It also reminds us for a spiritual conversion to become re-united with Christ and having Him as the center of our lives.
+It also reminds us of a spiritual conversion to become re-united with Christ and having Him as the center of our lives.

 |The Minor Basilica of the Black Nazarene|

-The beginning of the lent is just the beginning of our sacrifice, tolerance and survival.
-This is like the observance of Christ's passion, death and resurrection for 40 days until the Easter.
+The beginning of the lent is just the beginning of our sacrifice, tolerance, and survival.
+This is like the observance of Christ's passion, death and resurrection for 40 days until Easter.
 The journey may be quite long, but in the process, we reflect on our Christian living, we renew our religious vow and we enjoy a happy beginning of a renewed self by embracing Christ in our lives forever.

 © 2013 Del Cusay